evmos/validator-directory/README.md

 ## Acceptable Fields

 Please note that all fields are under `description`.
 If any fields are not described in the acceptable fields, we cannot accept the PR.
-Additionally, if you list more than 2 items in any arrays, we will show the first two.
+Additionally, if you list more than 2 items in any array, we will show the first two.
 For example, Communities have several categories.
 If you fill out two per each categories (Community, Social, etc.), then only the first two are shown in the Evmos Staking Dashboard. _An asterisk by the type represents a required type_.
 We encourage validators to fill out the `details` field with a bit more about themselves.
 However, we encourage short, succinct responses.

 ``` javascript
 SocialEntity : {